lukiwieser/aave-liquidation-risk/README.md

 Users only interact with the *Lending Pool V2* smart contract:
 * Depositing:
   * Users can `deposit` a cryptocurrency and earn interest.
-  * They can `withdraw` their deposited cryptocurrencies at any time.
+  * Users can `withdraw` their deposited cryptocurrencies at any time.
 * Borrowing:
-  * Users can also `borrow` cryptocurrencies.
+  * Users can also `borrow` cryptocurrencies, but have to pay interest.
   * Before borrowing, they must deposit a certain amount as collateral.
     The exact amount depends on the cryptocurrency.
-    This ensures that users do not act maliciously.
+    This ensures that users pay back and do not act maliciously.
-  * They can `repay` part of the borrowed assets any time.
+  * Users can `repay` part of the borrowed assets any time.
 * Liquidations:
   * Due to price changes of the deposited and borrowed cryptocurrencies, it might happen that they do not have enough collateral deposited.
   * If that is the case, other users can trigger a `liquidation call` and purchase up to 50% of the collateral at a discounted price.